-- Oral hygiene and ophthalmological treatment, including lubricants and topical antibiotics, are needed.
+- Oral hygiene and ophthalmological treatment, including lubricants and topical antibiotics, may be needed.

 - Anticoagulation treatment reduces the risk of thromboembolism.

 - Small numbers involved in trials and the difficulty of enrolling critically ill patients mean that definitive evidence is hard to come by.
-Multicentre randomised controlled trials are needed to look at the treatments for toxic epidermal necrolysis (TEN).
+Multicentre randomised controlled trials are needed to look at the treatments for TEN.